-A. In the United States there are over 200,000 miles of high-voltage transmission lines such as the proposed Corona Gen-Tie System, and over 5,000,000 miles of distribution lines.
-Electrical transmission lines have relatively few significant negative environmental impacts, largely because transmission projects have a small physical impact relative to other forms of development and do not require the ROW to be converted entirely to industrial use.
-The few environmental impacts consist primarily of habitat modification and impacts to birds.
-Transmission projects are typically able to microsite around sensitive site-specific resources, such as archaeological and historical resources or wetlands and streams.
+14 A. In the United States there are over 200,000 miles of high-voltage transmission lines such 15 as the proposed Corona Wind North Gen-Tie System, and over 5,000,000 miles of 16 distribution lines.
+Electrical transmission lines have relatively few significant negative 17 environmental impacts, largely because transmission projects have a small physical impact 18 relative to other forms of development and do not require the ROW to be converted entirely 19 to industrial use.
+The few environmental impacts consist primarily of habitat modification 20 and impacts to birds.
+Transmission projects are typically able to microsite around sensitive 21 site-specific resources, such as archaeological and historical resources or wetlands and 22 streams.

-3 Q. PLEASE DESCRIBE IN BRIEF TERMS HOW TRANSMISSION LINES CAN IMPACT LOCAL
+Q. PLEASE DESCRIBE IN BRIEF TERMS HOW TRANSMISSION LINES CAN IMPACT LOCAL HABITATS?

-4 HABITATS?

-5 Because transmission lines are long, linear projects, they will inevitably bisect different A. 6 habitats even if actual habitat modification is limited to portions of the transmission ROW.
-Habitat modification is primarily the result of vegetative clearing of a transmission ROW 7 8 to ensure that appropriate structure clearances are maintained pursuant to the standardized 9 requirements of the North American Electric Reliability Corporation ("NERC").
-NERC establishes minimum clearance distances from vegetation to ensure the reliability of the 10 11 North American bulk power system.
-The effects of habitat modification as a result of 12 transmission lines are multiple, nuanced, and will vary widely across differing 13 circumstances.
-Habitat modification can result in the permanent direct loss of preexisting 14 habitat types across a ROW.
-This may occur, for example, where a transmission line 15 crosses a heavily forested habitat in the Northeastern United States which requires clearing 16 of vegetation for the operations and maintenance of the line in compliance with NERC.
-17 Conversely, a transmission project in the desert Southwest is unlikely to require significant 18 vegetative clearing within its ROW since habitat loss will largely consist of minimal areas 19 for project structures, such as power poles.
-Transmission ROWs can also create valuable habitat for certain species utilizing edge habitat, such as pollinator insects and various 20 21 passerine birds.
-Large-body predators may utilize cleared transmission ROWs for travel.
+3 A. Because transmission lines are long, linear projects, they will inevitably bisect different 4 habitats even if actual direct habitat modification is limited to portions of the transmission 5 ROW.
+Habitat modification is primarily the result of vegetative clearing of a transmission 6 ROW to ensure that appropriate structure clearances are maintained pursuant to the 7 standardized requirements of the North American Electric Reliability Corporation 8 ("NERC").
+NERC establishes minimum clearance distances from vegetation to ensure the 9 reliability of the North American bulk power system.
+The effects of habitat modification 10 as a result of transmission lines are multiple, nuanced, and will vary widely across differing 11 circumstances.
+Habitat modification can result in the permanent direct loss of preexisting 12 habitat types across a ROW.
+This may occur, for example, where a transmission line 13 crosses a heavily forested habitat in the Northeastern United States which requires clearing 14 of vegetation for the operations and maintenance of the line in compliance with NERC.
+15 Conversely, a transmission project in the desert Southwest is unlikely to require significant 16 vegetative clearing within its ROW since habitat loss will largely consist of minimal areas 17 for project structures, such as power poles.
+At the same time, vegetative restoration can be 18 more challenging and take longer in arid environments.
+Transmission ROWs can also 19 create valuable habitat for certain species utilizing edge habitat, such as pollinator insects 20 and various passerine birds.
+In contrast, other species such as those utilizing more heavily 21 forested habitat, which are not present within the wind project area, may see habitat 22 modification remove useful habitat.
+Large-body predators may utilize cleared transmission 23 ROWs for travel.